datastax/pulsar-helm-chart/README.md

 ## Using namespace scoped or cluster level RBAC resources

 Up to Helm chart version 2.0.3, the Helm deployment uses `ClusterRole` and `ClusterRoleBinding` resources for defining access for service accounts by default.
-These resources get created outside of the namespace defined for deployment.
+These resources get created outside the namespace defined for deployment.
 Since version 2.0.4, namespace scoped `Role` and `RoleBinding` resources are used by default.

 It is possible to revert to use the legacy behavior by setting `rbac.clusterRoles` to `true`.

 ## Installing Pulsar for development

-This chart is designed for production use, but it can be used in development enviroments.
+This chart is designed for production use, but it can be used in development environments.
 To use this chart in a development environment (ex minikube), you need to:

 * Disable anti-affinity rules that ensure components run on different nodes
 * Reduce resource requirements
 * Disable persistence (configuration and messages are not stored so are lost on restart).
-If you want persistence, you will have to configure storage settings that are compatible with your development enviroment as described above.
+If you want persistence, you will have to configure storage settings that are compatible with your development environment as described above.

 For an example set of values, download this [values file](https://github.com/datastax/pulsar-helm-chart/blob/master/examples/dev-values.yaml).
 Use that values file or one like it to start the cluster: